 Illinois Continua of Care (CoCs) are split between transitioning to and supporting Rapid Rehousing and Permanent Supportive Housing (PSH) programs and providing more emergency shelter and transitional housing.
-Eight CoCs mentioned their emergency shelters, some describing how the shelters are separated by demographic (men, women, families, youth, domestic violence, and veterans).
-Six CoCs stated they had transitional housing services.
-Five CoCs emphasized PSH programs, four discussed diversion programs, and three CoCs stressed rapid rehousing.
-Other strategies mentioned included making landlords aware of homeless prevention strategies; sending housing providers to training sessions whenever possible; providing life skill services; creating a planning committee; and providing emergency fund assistance
+Eight CoCs mentioned their emergency shelters, some describing how the shelters are

-The ESG program expects to provide assistance to 2,000 homeless households in 2019
+The ESG program expects to provide assistance to 2,000 homeless households in 2019.